jene4444ja/british-airways-jailbreak-bypass-patch/README.md

-# british-airways-jailbreak-bypass-patch
+# sberbank-jailbreak-bypass-patch

-> This is a package built upon Theos and prevents British Airways mobile app to detect Jailbreak
+> This is a package built upon Theos and prevents sberbank mobile app to detect Jailbreak

 ### Development